idkgj1233/SC-Image-Editor-Bot/README.md

 A Powerful and Useful Bot Which Can :-
 * ✅Edit Your Pictures
-* ✅Add Text to your picture
+* ✅Use Different modes to apply filter on your photo
 * ✅Easily Used

 # Hosting 🖥